Code-Institute-Submissions/hernanpd-battersea-gym_JanResub/README.md

 There were some issues with the links not working.
 The problem was how I had written them, but later I knew how to write them, so I had to wait for the server to apply the changes in the browser, the changes are not applied immediately.
 And the same with the layout of each device.

-+ ### W3C
-    ### Index.html
 Others drawbacks was the Sign In link button on the index page.
 It is not allowed to put an "< a >" inside the button.
 So I googled and found "onclick" function and with this I fixed the problem.

+  ### Index.html

+  - HTML
-I have two messages from W3C: [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhernanpd.github.io%2Fbattersea-gym%2Findex.html)
+    - I have two messages from W3C: [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhernanpd.github.io%2Fbattersea-gym%2Findex.html)

     + Error: Bad value 100% for attribute width on element iframe: Expected a digit but saw % instead: I don't know of any other way to fill in 100% width on each device.

     + Warning: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed: I'd rather not put a title at all.

-+ Jigsaw CSS
+  - CSS
     - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fhernanpd.github.io%2Fbattersea-gym%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

   ### Sign.html
+  - HTML
+    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhernanpd.github.io%2Fbattersea-gym%2Fsign.html)

+  - CSS
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fhernanpd.github.io%2Fbattersea-gym%2Fsign.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+  ### Swimming.html
+  - HTML
+    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhernanpd.github.io%2Fbattersea-gym%2Fswimming.html)

+  - CSS
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fhernanpd.github.io%2Fbattersea-gym%2Fswimming.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+  ### 404.html
+  - HTML
+    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhernanpd.github.io%2Fbattersea-gym%2F404.html)

+  - CSS
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fhernanpd.github.io%2Fbattersea-gym%2F404.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ## Credits
 ### Content